Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Conclusions

 \section{Conclusions}

-This study focuses on the influence of nanofluids in the transition from spreading to splashing.
-The results are represented on several We-Re diagrams for nanofluid concentrations, $\phi= 0.01\%$, $\phi= 0.1\%$, and $\phi= 1\%$.
-By varying the fraction of glycerol, we covered a large range of Reynolds numbers and the Weber numbers are tabulated for each sample based on measured values for the material properties.
-We found that, like the pure aqueous glycerol samples, an increase in the viscosity promotes the splashing up to a critical Reynolds number whereupon a further increase demotes the splashing due to the competition between the surrounding gas and surface tension~\cite{Almohammadi2019, Riboux2014, Xu2005, Bird2009}.
-This non-monotonous behavior is captured by a modified form of the splashing correlation where the critical Reynolds number is shifted for the nanofluids.
-As the nanofluid concentration increases, splashing diminishes in the low viscosity (high $\Re$) region.
-On the other hand, nanofluids drastically enhance splashing for lower $\Re$.
-Furthermore, the region where splashing is entirely suppressed shrinks from $\Re < 300$ to $\Re < 150-200$ depending on the nanofluid concentration.
+This study focuses on the experimental investigation on the spreading-to-splashing transition of nanofluid droplets impacted on a smooth surface.
+The results are represented on several We-Re maps for three nanoparticle concentrations of $\phi~=$~0.01~wt\%, 0.1~wt\%, and 1~wt\%.
+We cover a large range of $\We$ and $\Re$ numbers, based on droplet diameter, impact speed, and measured material properties, such as the density, viscosity, and surface tension.
+Moreover, we ensure nanofluid stability during the experimentation time via turbidity measurements.
+We see that, for pure aqueous glycerol samples, an increase in the viscosity promotes the splashing up to a critical $\Re$, whereupon a further increase demotes the splashing due to the competition between the surrounding gas and the surface tension~\cite{Palacios2013, Mandre2012, Riboux2014, Xu2005, Bird2009}.
+A similar trend is also present for the nanofluids.
+This non-monotonic behavior is captured by a modified form of the splashing correlation where the critical $\We$ is shifted for the nanofluids.
+In fact, nanofluids drastically lower the splashing threshold for smaller $\Re$ numbers.
+Furthermore, the region where splashing is entirely suppressed shrinks from $\Re < 300$ down to $\Re < 150-200$, depending on the nanoparticle concentration.

+For a deeper investigation, lamella spreading speeds of the droplets are recorded with higher resolution and frame rate.
+During the early spreading stage, the lamella of the nanofluid droplets is noticeably faster than that of their base liquid.
+Additionally, earlier lifting of the lamella is observed for nanofluid droplets, and we expect this change to be the consequence of early wetting due to the presence of nanoparticles.
+These findings direct us to Kelvin-Helmholtz instabilities, but to further elucidate the mechanisms underlying the shift in the splashing transition, further research is required.
+The size and the shape of the lamella should be measured beyond the resolution of the present study.